Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 There are cases when it might be a better idea to target an element by a CSS selector.

 You declare that you are using a css selector by starting a value of `target` prop with a dot or a space character.
+Only single element can be used as a target - it will be the first one matching the selector.

 Some examples: